p3-insta485-clientside

 Note: Editing the code in the sandbox will trigger a re-render, which may affect the results.
 Don’t edit it until after you’ve observed the initial results.

-The List made a request for "a" followed by a request for "aa".
-Our mock fetch reversed the order of the responses, simulating out-of-order network conditions.
+The List made a request for "a" followed by a request for "aa", but our mock fetch reversed the order of the responses, simulating out-of-order network conditions.

 1. The first response to arrive was for the second request "aa".
 The List displays the results for "aa".